Ringing in the ears and

 Modification of this pattern via EEG-neurofeedback can significantly reduce the matched tinnitus intensity.

 3- Acoustic Therapy periphery strategy consists of desensitizing the auditory cortex by a directed training of the auditory cortex.
 Tinnitus is produced by the brain itself and not by an external source.
 The principle behind this is based on the plasticity theory of the brain that shows neurons.

 re-organise themselves to succeed and accomplish neurological tasks after a loss of functionality, like an auditory loss that prevents the brain to be normally stimulated by external sounds.

-This treatment will be done during and after the 3 weeks for a period of 6 months.
+This treatment will be done during and after the intensive for a period of 6 months.

 This program requires daily visits at the clinic from Monday to Friday.

 - High frequency audiometry to 16 kHz & Comprehensive Assessment of tinnitus

 - Programming for acoustic stimulation

 - 30 Session of rTMS (transcranial magnetic stimulation)